 West Hollywood Elementary School is a public middle school in West Hollywood.
 The principal of West Hollywood Elementary School is Angela Marcano.
-433 students attend West Hollywood Elementary School and identify mostly as Asian; White, non-Hispanic; and Hispanic.
+433 children attend West Hollywood Elementary School and identify mostly as Asian; White, non-Hispanic; and Hispanic.
 16% of the West Hollywood Elementary School students have "limited English proficiency."
-25% of the 433 students here get reduced lunch prices.
+25% of the 433 students here are paying reduced lunch prices.
 The ratio of students to teachers at West Hollywood Elementary School is 20:1.
 The Center For Early Education is one of the nearest middle schools.

 - Ceramics sculpture

 - Video film production